 Mike McDaniel, who notably overlapped with Kyle Shanahan in Houston, Washington, Cleveland, Atlanta, and San Francisco, burst onto the national scene calling plays for the Dolphins last season.
 Here is the Dolphins using a fast motion to get to Power:

-Counter Solid
+Counter Slice

 The 49ers ran this by starting in a 3×1 formation to one side before flipping it to 3×1 the other way after the snap.
 This quick change stresses the defense’s communication and assignment integrity.
-The fake block the wide receiver gives the edge defender here causes an extra hesitation while the fast motion player is coming to create a crease for the running back:
+The fake block the wide receiver gives the edge defender here (a fool block) causes an extra hesitation while the fast motion player is coming to create a crease for the running back:

 To add another layer, the 49ers ran zone off a similar set up last year: